 Yes.
 It is part of our Christian calling to administer to the needy.
 Some churches have their own societies that have a long history of providing these services.
 CHH does not want to be in competition with any of these providers.
-By coordinating the resources of ALL churches, CHH is able to provide more efficient services, effectively tap other public services, share responsibilities and reduce duplication of services.
+By coordinating the resources of ALL churches, CHH is able to provide services, share responsibilities and reduce duplication of services.

 Where does all that FOOD come from?

-CHH asks member-churches to donate regularly and deliver it to the CHH facility when available and convenient for volunteers.
+Member-churches donate regularly and deliver it to the CHH facility when available and convenient for volunteers.
 Other organizations and clubs contribute frequently to help stock the shelves.
 CHH is a member-agency of The Houston Food Bank that assists over 400 other agencies in the area.
-CHH purchases non-perishable food (with donated funds) for approximately $ 0.10 per pound.
-Perishable food from HFB is free and must be disbursed quickly.
+CHH also receives food from many RED BARRELS in the area.
+Day-old bread is collected from participating area grocery stores.